eleanor-m/n_epma_analysis/README.md

 4. Run `12_APF_relative_to_BN.ipynb` to calculate APF values relative to BN.
 This also produces an alternative version of figure 8, and additional numbers added to table 2.

 APF values from table 2 are used in `data/_dictionaries/apf_values.csv` and `data/_dictionaries/apf_values_relative_to_BN.csv` for quantitative analysis.

+## Uncertainties and detection limits:

+The N_summary.csv or nitrogen_summary.csv files for each sample contains the typical standard deviations on individual spots, typical detection limits, and the standard deviations of multiple spots.

+These are summarised in the footnotes of each table providing quantitative results in the paper.